 As an artist Jane’s whimsical illustrations and comics express the joy and wonder we feel when know ourselves to be at home in the natural world.
 Her illustrations have been featured in several gallery showings, and she has had two solo shows: Into Forest Halls: Kid-Inspired Art From The Heart Of Our Nature in November 2014 and Winter Tales in January 2015.

 Jane has offered musical direction and music arranging for community ensembles of all ability levels for over 25 years.
 She created ensemble arrangements and led the Harpers Hall ensemble in the society’s early years.
-Currently she serves as co-director for the Vashon Threshold Choir, a group of singers who offer music at the bedside to bring ease and comfort to those at the thresholds of living and dying.
+She served for a number of years as co-director for the Vashon Threshold Choir, a group of singers who offer music at the bedside to bring ease and comfort to those at the thresholds of living and dying.

 Jane’s past projects included directing the Forest Halls Folk Choir, leading weekly Community Singing at the local Farmers Market, and biweekly Singing Circles in forest and field.
 She also served as music director for Blood, a dance memoir created for ensemble collaboration and improvisation.